PALAO - A O - TEH DAH - THE MIST - LANG TOI

 Each Lune production tells its story through music and dance.
 Meanwhile mesmeric acrobatics and juggling oscillate between gentle rolling rhythms and abrupt heart-stopping moments.

-A cirque is literally an amphitheatre created by glacial erosion.
+A cirque is literally an amphitheater created by glacial erosion.
 It’s a shape known since ancient Greek times to be perfect for theatrical performance, affording great intimacy for the audience.
 And so the experience is in Hoi An.
 Cirque is also the French word for circus, famously popularized by Montreal-based Cirque du Soleil in recent times but Lune Production puts on very refined circuses indeed.

 The AO Show depicts the charming beauty and cultural richness of Vietnamese life in the countryside and contrasts it with the nations’s racing urbanization.
 The production is a unique mix of bamboo cirque, acrobatic acts, contemporary dance, and theatrical visual art.
 The live music echoes Vietnam’s southern work songs.
 All in all, this beautiful blend of genres creates a unique stage language, which well captures the essence of Vietnam’s fascinating culture. bAnd it’s very funny as well.